 - 1. Encroachments. - (a) Where the front building line is built at the front setback line, small projections such as bays, balconies, eaves and other minor projections integral to the structure and design may encroach up to 5' in front of the front building line, but in no case beyond the front lot line. - (b) Porches and stoops associated with a front entrance may encroach up to 10' in front of the front setback line provided any roof or associated structure is no greater than a single story.
+See Figure 6-9. - (1) Shifted porches or side porches may encroach up to 50% of the side setback.

-- (c) Encroachments for accessibility such as handicap ramps attached and projecting from the foundation are not restricted, except that in no case will these accessibility encroachments extend into adjacent properties, easements or rights-of-way.
-Where accessibility issues and pedestrian access along the right-of-way are appropriately balanced and the design is consistent with the streetscape design, handicap ramps may be approved by the City Engineer according to the subdivision waiver procedures and criteria in Article 2. - (d) These rules apply whether the encroachment as described in the section includes a foundation or not. - 2.
+- (c) Uncovered decks and porches may encroach up to 50% of the required principal building side and rear setback, provided that no portion other than a handrail shall extend higher than 30 inches above the finished grade level. - (d) Encroachments for accessibility such as handicap ramps attached and projecting from the foundation are not restricted, except that in no case will these accessibility encroachments extend into adjacent properties, easements or rights-of-way.
+Where accessibility issues and pedestrian access along the right-of-way are appropriately balanced and the design is consistent with the streetscape design, handicap ramps may be approved by the City Engineer according to the subdivision waiver procedures and criteria in Article 2.

+- (e) These rules apply whether the encroachment as described in the section includes a foundation or not - (f) Exceptions to the height and setback requirements exceeding the allowances of this section may be considered by the Board of Adjustment through the Conditional Use process of Section 2.2.4. - 2.
 Model Variations.
-Any development with 10 or more detached or semi-attached dwellings shall provide the following variations in models:

-- 6.6 Residential Design Standards - (a) At least 3 models for 10 to 99 units; at least 4 models for more than 100 units; - (b) Each model shall vary at least 3 characteristics which clearly and obviously distinguish it from other models.
-Distinguishing characteristics may include different: - (1) floor plans that result in a different building footprint; - (2) fenestration and exterior materials; - (3) entrance features as indicated in Section 6.6.4.a; - (4) roof lines; - (5) garage placement or orientation on the lot; or - (6) façade massing. - (c) An applicant for a detached or semi-attached Building Permit shall affirm and certify in the application that the dwelling meets the variation in this section with respect to adjoining lots on the same block face. - (d) Alternative Compliance: The Director may approve development without model variations according to this section where the Design Objectives of this section are best met by a different design approach, considering the context of the surrounding neighborhood.
-Approval shall be through the Administrative Adjustment procedures and criteria in Article 2, with the following additional criteria: - (1) Over 70% of each primary structure must be brick, stone or similar materials. - (2) No subdivision waiver is allowed for detached sidewalk and one irrigated street tree, of large canopy variety, is required per lot as a requirement of certificate of occupancy. - (3) The development includes no more than 20 units and is at least 1320' from any portion of another alternative compliance development area as described above. - 3.
-Materials for Multi-dwelling buildings.
-All attached dwelling and multi-dwelling building types shall be constructed according to the following material standards.
-Percentage requirements for materials exclude windows or other openings. - (a) Primary Materials.
-All buildings shall have one primary material covering at least 30% of the building facades. - (b) Secondary Materials.
-Buildings may have a secondary material covering up to 70% of the façades.
+Any development with 10 or more detached or semi-attached dwellings shall provide the following variations in models: - (a) At least 3 models for 10 to 99 units; at least 4 models for more than 100 units; - (b) Each model shall vary at least 3 characteristics which clearly and obviously distinguish it from other models.
+Distinguishing characteristics may include different: - (1) floor plans that result in a different building footprint; - (2) fenestration and exterior materials; - (3) entrance features as indicated in Section 6.6.4.a; - (4) roof lines: - (5) garage placement or orientation on the lot; or - (6) façade massing. - (c) An applicant for a detached or semi-attached Building Permit shall affirm and certify in the application that the dwelling meets the variation in this section with respect to adjoining lots on the same block face. - (d) Alternative Compliance: The Director may approve development without model variations according to this section where the Design Objectives of this section are best met by a different design approach, considering the context of the surrounding neighborhood.
+Approval shall be through the Administrative Adjustment procedures and criteria in Article 2, with the following additional criteria: - (1) Over 70% of each primary structure must be brick, stone or similar materials. - (2) No subdivision waiver is allowed for detached sidewalk and one irrigated street tree, of large canopy variety, is required per lot as a requirement of certificate of occupancy. - (3) The development includes no more than 20 units and is at least 1320' from any portion of another alternative compliance development area as described above.